raj2214/Bike-Sales/README.md

 2. Data Analysis & Visualization: Business insights are extracted through Excel Pivot Tables.
 Dashboards with charts and slicers provide interactive visualizations for easy understanding.

 How to Use:
-Open Cleaned Data_Pivot_Tables_Dashboard.csv in Excel.
+Open Cleaned Data_Pivot_Tables_Dashboard.csv in Excel .
 Explore the Pivot Tables and Dashboards to analyze business insights.

 Use slicers and charts for interactive exploration of data trends.

 Tools & Technologies Used: